uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 [How to setup your own headset](https://uwetom.github.io/media-production-worksheets/wk18b-setup-headset/)

-Please make sure you reset them using the guide in the kit before returning them to the project room.
+Please reset the headset to wipe any personal data before you return it to the project room.

 ## 2. Create a Unity Project

 Open Unity and create a new project, we will use the built in VR template.